skeeto/enchive/README.md

 There's no effort at error recovery.
 It bails out on early on the first error.
 It should clean up any incomplete files when it does so.

+A purposeful design choice is that encrypted/archived files have no distinguishing marks whatsoever (magic numbers, etc.), making them indistinguishable from random data.

 No effort is made to set stdin and stdout to binary mode.
 For Windows this means passing data through Enchive using stdin/stdout isn't